Robelyn Garcia: Professional career

 Garcia played on several professional basketball teams and leagues, including the 1993 Champion Kansas Crusaders, Kansas City Mustangs and Tulsa Flames of the WBA.
 She also played in The Pro-Am, AAU Women's League, Guadalupe, Mexico, British Columbia, and was chosen to play in the Liberty Basketball Association (LBA) professional league.

 Garcia's Kansas Crusaders team won the first WBA Championship in 1993.
 Her Kansas City Mustangs team won the regular WBA season going undefeated 15–0 in 1994.
 Garcia was a 4-time WBA All-Star and is featured on the collector WBA All-Star Card Set by Fair Play Sports.
 She is quoted several times and highlighted with five photos and a three-page spread in the 2017 best-selling book and documentary film The Vision: The Untold Story of the Women's Basketball Association by Lightning Ned Mitchell.
-In addition, Garcia was awarded the oldest women's sports award of Women's Basketball AAU Athlete of the year in 1992 while playing on her Championship Kansas City AAU Team.
+In addition, Garcia was awarded the oldest women's sports award of Women's Basketball AAU Athlete of the year in 1992 while playing on her Championship Kansas City Keys AAU Team.

 Garcia also received the 2015 WBCBL Women's Professional Basketball "Trailblazer" Award on August 2, 2015.
 The award recognizes some of the most influential people in professional women's basketball, specifically those who helped blaze the trail, shape the overall landscape and pave the way for women's professional basketball.

-Garcia, her Kansas City Mustangs undefeated team, Kansas Crusaders Championship team and the entire Women's Basketball Association have a permanent display at The Black Archives of Mid-America Women's Pro Basketball Hall of Fame.
+Garcia, her Kansas City Mustangs undefeated team, the Kansas Crusaders Championship team and the entire Women's Basketball Association have a permanent display at The Black Archives of Mid-America Women's Pro Basketball Hall of Fame.